 I hope our new shade landscape was inspiring to you and I look forward to sharing the progress of our landscape around the new patio.
 If you didn’t check out the post about the construction and materials used for the patio, be sure to check out this post HERE.

-This post is sponsored by Southern Living Plant Collection.
+This post is sponsored by the Southern Living Plant Collection.
 They provided most of the plants for this landscape.
 All thoughts, opinions, and photographs are my own.
 Affiliate links have been included for your convenience.